agarrharr/ozPop.github.io/_posts/2016-08-04-cozy-with-pry.md

 ![ls instance context](http://i.imgur.com/3Ouci1U.png)

-### Looking and moving around contexts
+### Listing contents and moving around contexts

 Using commands like `cd` and `ls` we can move in and out of contexts or inspect those contexts.
+The behavior of these two commands is similar to how they behave in bash. `cd` can be used to move in and out of contexts (objects or scopes) and `ls` is useful when inspecting the contents of said entities.

 When we move into different contexts (e.g.: classes) Pry is keeping track of where we are.
 We can inspect how deeply nested we are by invoking a command